Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Implementation

 \subsection{Policy}

 A policy function can in a more general view be regarded as classifier, which takes a state representation and assigns a probability to each action that is possible given the state.
 In this setting, the state is represented as a set of facts, which are encoded using embedding vectors and message passing to a \emph{latent} state \(\Vembed\) of object embeddings.
 Thus, from the multiset \(\Vembed\), the policy function should assign a probability to each action that is possible given the objects in \(U\) and the action symbols \(A\), as described in Section~\ref{sec:state}.
 Since we limit action symbols to be nullary or unary, all actions contain a predicate symbol, \(a\in\actions \subset \predicates\), and a single object, \(\vval \in \variables\).
-Nullary actions have no arguments by definition, but for ease of implementation we define a null object, \(\varnothing\), which is always selected for nullary actions.
-We denote the joint action probability as \(\pi(\action, \vval | \Vembed)\), such that \(\pi(\action_1, \vval_1 | \Vembed)\) would be the probability of the action \(\action_1(\vval_1)\) given the set of object embeddings, \(\Vembed\).
-The full joint action probability can be predicated as is, or factorized in three different ways, which lead to different agent properties~\citep{DBLP:conf/csr2/NybergJ24}.\footnote{The main property that changes is the dependency on global readouts.
+Nullary actions have no arguments by definition, but for ease of implementation we define a null object, \(\varnothing\), which is the only selectable object for nullary actions.
+We denote the joint probability over action symbols and entities as \(\pi(\action, \vval | \Vembed)\), such that \(\pi(\action_1, \vval_1 | \Vembed)\) would be the probability of the action \(\action_1(\vval_1)\) given the set of object embeddings, \(\Vembed\).
+The joint action probability can be predicated in full, or factorized in three different ways, which lead to different agent properties~\citep{DBLP:conf/csr2/NybergJ24}.\footnote{The main property that changes is the dependency on global readouts.
 Sampling an object first and then an action symbol based on that choice can be done without considering the entire graph.} For this work, we solely evaluate the factorization \(\pi(\action, \vval |H) = \actionprob(\action|H)\cdot\nodeprob(\vval|\action, H)\), which corresponds to first sampling a predicate symbol, followed by an object.
-For notation brevity, we will omit the conditional of \(H\) from here onward.
+The conditional of \(H\) will be omitted from here onward, for notation brevity.
 We calculate the action symbol probability, \(\actionprob(\action)\), as a weighted sum of conditional action probabilities over objects